Want to know how to decipher wedding dress codes for men and check out some stylish outfit inspiration? Style

 AKA, YOUR COUSIN’S BACKYARD DAYTIME WEDDING

-I really hope this isn’t the first time you’re hearing this, but a casual dress code at a wedding does not mean you can wear jeans.
+I really hope this isn’t the first time you’re hearing this, but casual wedding dress codes for men don’t mean you can wear jeans.
 Or—hoo boy—shorts.
 You cannot.
 But you can absolutely wear your favorite pair of nice chinos or lightweight dress pants.
 AND you can leave the blazer (and socks!) at home.

 This is a special occasion, remember, so even if you’re simply headed to your cousin’s backyard where your uncle’s flipping burgers for dinner, you still want to honor the bride and groom with a snappy look.

 A slim, great fitting polo is definitely an option, but since you come here for *opinions* not options, I’m going to strongly recommend a printed shirt.
 Like the iconic (to Team SG, anyway) short-sleeved Riviera from Bonobos or a button-front shirt with the sleeves rolled up!

 Odds are you’ll be the best-dressed guest no matter what, but why not really drive the point home with your finishing touches: a woven leather belt and some suede espadrilles.
 They’re the perfect shoes for dancing the night away with your adorable nieces under strings of twinkly lights since they’re ridiculously comfortable.

 A casual dress code doesn’t mean you don’t have to try.
 You should still want to look stylish, cool, and put-together.
 So iron you shirt, trim your beard and be the dopest goddamn version of “casual” you possibly can be.